omahs/imx-docs/docs/guides/onboarding/index.md

 Below is a high-level overview of the steps required to onboard with Immutable X.

 # Before you start
 The Immutable X test environment uses Ropsten.
-If you haven’t already, get [prepared to test]   ./getting-started-guide.md#prepare-to-test) with an Ethereum wallet and some test ETH.
-You also need to [register as a user(getting-started-guide.md#register-a-user-account) before you can register a project.
+If you haven’t already, get [prepared to test](../getting-started-guide.md#prepare-to-test) with an Ethereum wallet and some test ETH.
+You also need to [register as a user](../getting-started-guide.md#register-a-user-account) before you can register a project.
 :::info Common Terms
 The following explains a couple of Immutable X terms used throughout our guides: